Microchip-MPLAB-Harmony/ethercat/driver/readme.md

         |:------:|:-------:|:--------------:|:---------:|
         |1       |0x7010   |32bit Counter   |RX         |

-    3. Synchronization -
-    The Beckhoff Slave Stack Code supports different modes of synchronization which are based on three physical signals: (PDI_)IRQ, Sync0 and Sync1
-    Microchip EtherCAT device also supports different modes.
-        * Master and Slaves for synchronization: Free run The Master cycle time and Slave cycle time are independent.

-        * IRQ interrupt event is triggered from Master for SM-Synchron Synchronization.

-        * Both IRQ and SYNC0 event occurs for the DC-Synchron operation mode and SYNC0 and SYNC1 unit cycle time is configured 1000µs.

-* **Using Library**
+* **Using the Library**

-    File over EtherCAT (FoE) -
+    This section provides details about the File Over EtherCAT (FoE) protocol implementation in this library.

-    Architecture – Host/Slave interaction states for firmware update.
-The Dual Bank feature enables a firmware to execute from the NVM and at the same time the program to the flash with a new version of itself.
-After programming is completed the APP_BankSwitch() application function is used to swap the banks and to reset the device.
+    The below flowchart depicts the Host/Slave intreraction during a Firmware Update operation.
+The microcontroller Flash Dual Bank feature enables a firmware to execute from one bank while the other Flash bank is programmed with a Firmware Update.
+The APP_BankSwitch() application function is called to swap the banks and to reset the device when the programming is complete.

     ![library usage](docs/images/Firmware_upgrade.png)

-    FOE demostartion with respect to ATSAMD51J19A device -
+    The below figure shows the Dual Bank organization used by FOE demonstartion on a ATSAMD51J19A device.

     ![library usage](docs/images/D51Bankdetails.png)

+    The firmware upgrade is performed as follows:

-    * Master changes from INIT to BOOT, then download of a file initiated.
-When state changes from INIT to BOOT, slave or the FoE application is ready to write the new FW or bin file at the BankB location( 0x40000 Bank B location for ATSAMD51j19A device ).
-Flag gFirmwareDownload_Started set to 1.
+    * Selecting the Bootstrap option in the the TwinCAT manager changes the state machine state from INIT to BOOT and initiates a file download.
+The SSC code receives intimation to change mode from INIT to BOOT and gets ready to write the new firmware to Bank B location (0x40000 on the ATSAMD51j19A device ).
+The gFirmwareDownload_Started flag set to 1.

-    * Master initiates Download command with default password value as **0x11223344** and bin file (this file is generated from the existing D51 foe studio project).
-In the slave FOE_FILEDOWNLOAD_PASSWORD is set to 0x11223344 and can be modified from EtherCAT MHC component configuration.
-FoE_Write() checks file name size ( limited to 16) and checks password value and then proceed to FoE_WriteData().
+    * The TwinCAT manager downloads the password (default value as **0x11223344**) and the firrmware binary file.
+This file is generated from the existing ATSAMD51J19A FoE ATMEL Studio IDE project.
+In the SSC stack, the FOE_FILEDOWNLOAD_PASSWORD configuration constant is set to 0x11223344.
+This constant can be modified through the EtherCAT component in MPLAB Harmony Configurator (MHC).
+The FoE_Write() function checks the file name size (this is limited to 16 characters), verifies the password and then proceeds to call the FoE_WriteData() function.

-    * Once Master completes bin file transfer, then Master need to change the state from BOOT to INIT.
-In the FW application or slave code, APP_FW_GetDownloadStateFinished() changes state to gFirmwareDownload_Started = 0 and APP_FW_StateBOOTtoINIT() changes gFirmwareDownload_Finished = 1.
+    * After completing the file transfer, the TwinCAT manager state is changed from BOOT to INIT.
+This triggers the APP_FW_GetDownloadStateFinished() function in the slave firmware changes.
+The gFirmwareDownload_Started flag is cleared and the APP_FW_StateBOOTtoINIT() function sets the gFirmwareDownload_Finished flag to 1.

-    * Once State changes from BOOT to INIT, Slave application initiates bank switch application(APP_BankSwitch()) and software reset(run_application()).
-Then Bank A moves to BANK B location and the new application stored in BANK B , moved to BANK A with flash location 0x0.
-The new application starts running from flash location 0x0 and will be ready with new application.
+    * After the state change from BOOT to INIT is complete, the Slave application initiates a bank switch ( by calling the APP_BankSwitch() function) and then performs a software reset(by calling the run_application() function).
+This causes the execution of the application stored in BANK B location.
+The Bank B location is now treated as Bank A and the start location of Bank B is treated as location 0x0 of Bank A. The execution of the downloaded updated application will start.

     SSC tool FoE configuration -